KaiNorberg/PatchworkOS/README.md

 ## Everything is a File

 Patchwork strictly follows the "everything is a file" philosophy in a way similar to Plan9, this can often result in unorthodox APIs or could just straight up seem overly complicated, but it has its advantages.
-I will give some examples and then after I will explain why this is not a complete waste of time.
-Let's start with sockets.
+We will use sockets to demonstrate the kinds of APIs this produces.

 ### Sockets